isomerpages/stb-hlb/_application-guidelines/renew-hotel-licence.md

 variant: tiptap
 ---
 <h3><strong>Application to Renew Hotel Licence</strong></h3>
-<p>The Hotel licence to operate a hotel will expire on 31 December every
+<p>The hotel licence to operate a hotel will expire on 31 December every
 year, regardless of the date of licence issuance.
-A Certificate of Registration and Hotel-Keeper's licence are required under the Hotels Act to operate a hotel.</p>
+A Certificate of Registration and Hotel-Keeper's Licence are required under the Hotels Act to operate a hotel.</p>
 <p>Applications for the renewal of the Certificate of Registration and Hotel-Keeper's
 licence can only be made in the last quarter of the calendar year.
 Licensees